iLVL-Key/FFXI/addons/GaolPlan/readme.md

 # Commands
 `//gaolplan` or `//gp` will bring up the GaolPlan window.
 That's it!
 The addon is otherwise entirely GUI-based.

+## Mouse Position
+If you find the mouse is not lining up vertically with the menu, go into the `data/settings.xml` file and adjust the `mouse_vertical_offset` by the number of pixels you think it is off.
+Save and reload the addon.
+You may need to try a few times to get it right.

 # Limitations

 - Save data does not save specific players, only the party member positions.
 If you load a save, take care to either use the party menu option to rearrange party members or adjust the jobs in the list to match the players.